Chapel Hill, North Carolina: Government

 Chapel Hill uses a council–manager form of government.
 The community elects a mayor and eight council members.
 Mayors serve two-year terms, and council members serve staggered four-year terms, all elected by the town at large; town elections are held in November of odd-numbered years.
 Mayor Jessica Anderson, a former council member, succeeded four-term mayor Pam Hemminger in 2023.
 In 2015, Hemminger defeated incumbent Mark Kleinschmidt, who had been elected in 2009 as the first openly gay mayor of Chapel Hill, succeeding outgoing four-term mayor Kevin Foy.

 The town adopted its flag in 1990.
 According to flag designer Spring Davis, the blue represents the town and the University of North Carolina (whose colors are Carolina blue and white); the green represents "environmental awareness"; and the "townscape" in the inverted chevron represents "a sense of home, friends, and community."

 The town's seal, has, since the 1930s, depicted Athena, the Greek goddess of wisdom and protector of cities.
-Having gone through several revisions, the seal, which also serves as the town logo, was most recently updated in 2005 to a visually simpler version.
+Having gone through several revisions, the seal was most recently updated in 2005 to a visually simpler version.
+The town introduced a new simplified logo in January 2026.